Adversarially and Distributionally Robust Virtual Energy Storage Systems via the Scenario Approach: Distributionally Robust Virtual Storage Services

+From a practical standpoint, Theorem \ref{thrm:dist_adversarial_bound} tells the PLM how much out-of-distribution risk it can certify when future EV behaviour differs from the training data, while accounting for both sample mistrust and distributional shift.
 Note that being more risk-averse towards probabilistic shifts by increasing $\mu$ results in a looser bound.
 While a larger $R$ would seemingly improve the bound, this is not necessarily the case, as a larger $R$ can lead to a larger number of adversarial support samples, which can then worsen the guarantees.
-As such, the risk-aversion of the PLM will have a direct effect on the quality of the theoretical guarantees they can provide.
-In the following, we test these bounds by calculating the solutions to a stochastic PLM problem and comparing them with the empirical out-of-sample and out-of-distribution results as obtained by running Algorithm 1.
+As such, the risk-aversion of the PLM will have a direct effect on the quality of the theoretical guarantees they can provide. \begin{remark} In summary, the parameters $\rho$, $R$, and $\mu$ admit a direct operational interpretation for the PLM.
+Specifically, $\rho$ reflects the desired profit-vs-safety preference, $R$ reflects the amount of mistrust in the training samples due to noise, forecasting error, or possible corruption, and $\mu$ quantifies the level of protection against distributional shift around the empirical distribution.
+In practice, these quantities can be calibrated from historical variability and validation data, and then selected over a finite grid of options. \end{remark}

-Based on the result of Theorem \ref{thrm:dist_adversarial_bound}, our proposed Algorithm 1 provides an optimal planning solution $(\mathbf{r}^*_{\hat{\mathcal{A}},\text{safe}},\, \mathbf{b}^*_{\hat{\mathcal{A}},\text{safe}})$ for the PLM that enjoys distributionally robust safety guarantees.
-The PLM sets the desired theoretical violation level and then, depending on whether such a level is satisfied or not, the PLM uses more samples $N+N^+$ (if available) or a larger penalty $\rho+\rho^+$ until the desired level of violation is achieved.